 Reduce the cost to become a better leader

 Work at least 15 hours per week serving the Jewish community?
 If so, you are eligible for a Midcareer Fellowship that reduces the cost of the MAJPS program by 70%!
 Fellowships are available to students who enroll by June 15, 2016.

 With the generous support of an outside donor, Spertus Institute for Jewish learning and Leadership is able to provide significant scholarships through the Midcareer Fellowship Program to qualified students.
 Fellows receive a tuition reduction of 70% bring the cost of the entire cost of the program to just under $5,000.

 Interested in learning more?

-Contact Director of The Center for Jewish Leadership Tal Rosen, who will meet you to discuss your goals and share how the Spertus MAJPS program can accelerate your career or empower your staff.
-Reach him at email@example.com or 312.322.1711.
+Contact Director of Enrollment Management for The Center for Jewish Leadership Anita Silvert, who will meet you to discuss your goals and share how the Spertus MAJPS program can accelerate your career or empower your staff.
+Reach her at firstname.lastname@example.org or 312.322.1707.